Micro-Novelty/Spectral-Grounding-Specialized-MLP-for-extreme-noise-robustness/README.md

 With 50% noise,
 The underlying Accuracy is around 73-76% from epoch 0 to 900 consistently accross 10 different initialization with 5000 samples and 5000 hidden dim parameters.

+#Limitations:

+On Make_circles samples initialization, The underlying consistensy of the model was around 54-63% consistently accross 10 trials from epoch 0 to 900, with 5000 parameters and 1000 samples.